alexvsav/unit-testing-action/README.md

 ```

-Once the unit tests are written, use the [create pull request action](https://github.com/peter-evans/create-pull-request) to see the results in the branch of your choice
+Once the unit tests are written, use the [create pull request action](https://github.com/peter-evans/create-pull-request) to see the results in the branch of your choice.
 You can use the variable `steps.ponicode.outputs.ponicodeSummary`

 ```yaml